 Can you clean light bulbs in water?

-Avoid cleaning the electrical contact (base) with a wet cloth to prevent unnecessary damage or corrosion.
-I like to use a paper towel sprayed with a bit of windex.
-Easy!
+Avoid cleaning the electrical contact (base) to prevent unnecessary corrosion.

 How to clean the fan blades?